 How long can I go between scheduling dental cleanings?

-It is recommended that patients schedule dental cleanings at least 2 times a year, however, this varies from patient to patient.
+It is recommended that patients schedule dental cleanings at least two times a year.
+However, this varies from patient to patient.
 Some people at risk may be told to schedule dental cleanings more often.
 In these cases, patients may be asked to schedule appointments quarterly.

 What should I do after a dental cleaning?